ConnorGDevelopment/amberfall-rpg-system/Chapter 02 - Skills.md

 ## Teamwork Checks

 When multiple **Entities** in a group are contributing towards a shared goal, but using different **Skills**, it may be treated as a Teamwork Check.
 In a Teamwork Check, the result is determined by how many Degrees of Success or Failure are achieved collectively by the group.
-Teamwork Checks ma

-### Static vs Dynamic Results
+### Simple vs Scaling

+Simple Teamwork Checks have a single result that is either achieved or not achieved.
+The opposite of this is Scaling Teamwork Checks, where the result may change based on the amount of successes or failures.

 ### Additive vs Subtractive

+In an Additive Teamwork Check, the result is only determined by the total degrees of success.
+Inversely, Subtractive Teamwork Checks determine their result by subtracting the total degrees of failure from the total degrees of success.

 ### Weighted & Gated